 Set up towards the end of 2000, the International Charter ‘Space and Major Disasters’ has so far provided satellite images to support rescue operations in 610 major disasters in 125 countries.

-Last month when a severe cyclonic storm, ‘Fani’, made landfall in the Puri district of Odisha, an international charter was activated by the Indian Space Research Organisation (ISRO).
+In May this year when a severe cyclonic storm, ‘Fani’, made landfall in the Puri district of Odisha, an international charter was activated by the Indian Space Research Organisation (ISRO).
 The exact activation details were recorded as May 3, 2019 at 00:41 a.m., and within four hours, the first satellite image was provided.
 The International Charter ‘Space and Major Disasters’ is a global initiative that aims at using space technology to assist emergency responders in the event of calamities.

 During ‘Fani’, 162 satellite images from 18 satellites were provided to rescue teams in Odisha.
 These datasets were used for sharing near real-time information on the cyclone’s impact in Puri, Khurda and other districts.
 Maps showing inundated areas were prepared almost on daily basis during May 03-10, 2019, and were widely used by the state and central authorities.
 Further, very high-resolution satellite data was used to assess the damage to infrastructure in Puri and Bhubaneswar.